-The District continued to stay in contact with DNR and USFS representatives regarding DNR's proposal to abandon the South Shore Road, which leads to four of the District's Jackson Project Recreation Sites and wildlife mitigation lands.
+The District continued to stay in contact with DNR representatives regarding DNR's proposal to abandon the South Shore Road, which leads to four of the District's Jackson Project Recreation Sites and wildlife mitigation lands.
 Issues that continue to be discussed include maintenance of the road through the current license period (through May 2011) and long term solutions and plans through the next licensing period.
-Relicensing studies including the Recreation Needs Analysis (in preparation) and consultations with stakeholders during the relicensing process will result in a decision on the future of the South Shore Road.
+Relicensing studies including the Recreation Needs Analysis and consultations with stakeholders during the relicensing process will result in a decision on the future of the South Shore Road.
+The approach included in the Preliminary License Proposal (PLP) is for the District to upgrade the South Shore road to Recreation Site 3 and for DNR to convert the road to a pedestrian trail with administrative quad access from Site 3 to the Greider trailhead.
+Discussions with stakeholders are ongoing.